sttp-book/sttp-book/chapters/pragmatic-testing/test-doubles.md

 * Avoid overspecified interaction tests.
 Focus on the relevant arguments and functions.
 * Good _interaction testing_ requires strict guidelines when designing the system under test.
 Google engineers tend not to do it.

+## To Mock or Not To Mock?

+A very common (and heated) discussion among practitioners is about whether to use mocks or not.
+Up to this point, we have discussed many advantages of test doubles.
+Let us now discuss a possible disadvantage.

+Some developers strongly affirm that the use of mocks might lead to test suites that _"test the mock, not the code"_.

+That, in fact, can happen.
+Suppose some class A that depends on class B. Suppose class B offers a method `sum()` that always returns positive numbers (i.e., the post-condition of `sum()`).
+When testing class A, the developer decides to mock B. Everything seems to work.
+Months later, a developer decides to change the post-conditions of B's `sum()`: now, it also returns negative numbers.
+In a common development workflow, a developer would apply these changes in B and update B's tests to reflect such change.
+It is easy for the developer to forget to check whether A handles this new post-condition well.
+Even worse: A's test suite will still pass!
+After all, A mocks B. And the mock does not really know that B changed.
+Now, imagine this in a large-scale software.
+It can be really easy to lose control of your mocks in the sense that mocks might not really represent the real contract of the class.

+For mock objects to work well, developers have to design careful (and hopefully stable) contracts.
+They should be aware that any change in a contract should be propagate to all its mocks.
+In other words, the use of mocks and/or test double gives developers several advantages, but also requires extra attention.

 ## Exercises